matteobusi/incremental-mincaml/README.md

 ## Reproducing the experiments #

-To reproduce the experiments it is enough to compile `tbenchmark` and then to run:
+To reproduce the experiments presented of the paper, it is enough to compile `tbenchmark` and then to run:
 ```
 $ ./tbenchmark.native 5 2 8 16 true > results-5-2-8-16.csv; python analysis/analyze.py results-5-2-8-16-final.csv /plots
 ```
-the create a new folder `plot` with all the generated plots and a csv file with the raw results.
+It creates a new folder `plot` with all the generated plots and a csv file with the raw results.

 ## Project structure #